Stuycs-K/final-project-8-jiangj-nadeemr/WORKLOG.md

 ## 5/25/2023
 CW: Worked on adding tokens to each spawn (picked up from where Jonathan left off).
 Worked on token movement logic, got horizontal movement working.
-Added checkTouching() method! info
+Added checkTouching() method!
+HW: Worked on moving one token from each base outside of the homebase; discussed ways to improve codebase to prevent repetitive code.
+Almost complete with some phases.

+info